cormacj/rodos-disassembly/rodos-222/README.md

 Development work is tracked here: https://github.com/cormacj/rodos-disassembly

 **Fixes**

 Since V2.21:

     Fixed an issue where |point or |bget would randomly return 27 rather than the expected data.

 Since V2.20:

     Reimplimented |OPT,10
     Corrected |OPT,11

 **Important Files**

-rodos221.asm: This is based on the relocatable v2.19 code.
+rodos222.asm: This is based on the relocatable v2.19 code, with the incremental changes since then.

 **Tools needed**